Mario Scelba: After the premiership

 After his resignation, a period of centre-left governments began and Scelba lost lot of his influence over the party.
 In 1958, Scelba formed his own faction within the DC, known as Centrismo popolare ("People's Centrism") and composed conservative by politicians such Guido Gonella, Roberto Lucifredi, Mario Martinelli and Oscar Luigi Scalfaro, which would be dissolved in 1968.

 On 26 July 1960, he was appointed Minister of the Interior in Fanfani's third cabinet.
 In fact, the disorders which caused the fall of Fernando Tambroni's government, made Scelba's return to the Viminale Palace necessary to protect public order against violent demonstrations.
-In that role he also had to face the broke out of tensions in South Tyrol, where some serious bombing attacks had taken place by South Tyrolean separatist movements.
+In that role, he also had to face the break out of tensions in South Tyrol, where some serious bombing attacks had taken place by South Tyrolean separatist movements.
 Scelba adopted extraordinary measures to save public order and established an advisory commission called to draw up proposals to promote coexistence between different ethnic-linguistic groups.
 Scelba remained in office until February 1962, when Fanfani proposed a cabinet reshuffle, ousting him from office.

-During the rest of his political career, he always tried to oppose the positions of Christian democrats who, like Fanfani and Aldo Moro, worked to overcome centrist policies, starting a gradual convergence with the Socialist Party.
+During the rest of his political career, he always tried to oppose the positions of DC members who, like Fanfani and Aldo Moro, worked to overcome centrist policies, starting a gradual convergence with the PSI.
 A fervent supporter of European integration, he was a member of the European Parliament from 1960 to 1979 and served as President of the EP from 1969 to 1971, becoming the third Italian to hold the office after De Gasperi and Pella.
 He ran in the first European election in June 1979, for the constituency Italian Islands, receiving nearly 200,000 votes but he did not succeed in being elected, arriving third after Salvo Lima and Vincenzo Giumarra.
 In 1983, after the end of the 8th legislature, he retired from politics.

 Death and legacy

-On 29 October 1991, Scelba died of thrombosis at age of 90 at his home in Rome.

-Within the Christian Democracy, Scelba had always represented the popular tradition, deeply linked to the People's Party.
-He embodied the values of democratic Catholicism and anti-fascism, inherited by Don Luigi Sturzo's policies.
-Scelba always loyally supported De Gasperi in building a democratic and parliamentarian system, during the post-war.
-In his relationship with the Church, even as a practicing Catholic, Scelba defended the secularism of the state and its independence from the Catholic Church.
+On 29 October 1991, Scelba died of thrombosis aged 90 at his home in Rome.
+Within the DC, Scelba had always represented the tradition of popularismo, which was deeply linked to the PPI.
+He embodied the values of democratic Catholicism and anti-fascism, inherited by Don Sturzo's policies.
+Scelba always loyally supported De Gasperi in building a democratic and parliamentarian system during the post-war years.
+In his relationship with the Catholic Church, even as a practicing Catholic, Scelba defended the secularism of the state and its independence from the Catholic Church.

-However, Scelba was better known for his law and order policies.
-As minister he went through a repressive policy which, according to historians like Giuseppe Carlo Marino, professor at the University of Palermo, represented an anti-democratic action.
+Scelba was bestknown for his law and order policies.
+As minister, he went through a repressive policy which, according to historians like Giuseppe Carlo Marino, professor at the University of Palermo, represented an anti-democratic action.
 Scelba's aversion to socialist and communist ideas of social justice led to violating the constitutional freedoms.
-According to Indro Montanelli, however, the police reorganization that Scelba carried out allowed a drastic reduction in political crimes and an improvement in the security of citizens.
+According to Indro Montanelli, the police reorganization that Scelba carried out allowed a drastic reduction in political crimes and an improvement in the security of citizens.